cs1302uga/cs1302-tutorials/default-methods/default-methods.md

 # Default Methods Tutorial

-This tutorial introduces the reader to default methods in Java.
+This tutorial introduces the reader to default methods in Java, a powerful way to evolve an interface.

 **NOTE:** Many of the code examples in this tutorial are adapted from [[1]](https://www.pearson.com/us/higher-education/program/Lewis-Java-Foundations-Introduction-to-Program-Design-and-Data-Structures-4th-Edition/PGM76634.html)